Skip to main content

 2. Enters email address

-3. Redirected to IdP (may be automatic if already logged in)
+3. Redirected to IdP (may be instant if already logged in)

 4. Redirected back to Royaltyport, logged in